soundcloud/roshi/roshi-server/README.md

 repository and running `make` in the roshi-server subdirectory.
 A working Go toolchain is assumed.

+    git clone git@github.com:soundcloud/roshi
+    cd roshi/roshi-server
+    make

-It's also possible to build roshi-server with a simple `go build`, with the caveat that it will use your normal GOPATH to resolve dependencies, and therefore will enforce no constraints on dependency versions.
+It's also possible to get roshi-server via `go get`, and/or build it with a simple `go build`, with the caveat that it will use your normal GOPATH to resolve dependencies, and therefore will enforce no constraints on dependency versions, which could introduce bugs or strange behavior.

 ## Running